Skip to main content

 Any time

-We have held wedding ceremonies at sunrise, 11 minutes past 11am, sunset, 1pm, 6pm – we encourage you to have your ceremony at your preferred time.
+We have held ceremonies at sunrise, 11 minutes past 11am, sunset, 1pm, 6pm – we encourage you to have your ceremony at your preferred time.

 One bride to be chose to marry at 9am at the country house she and her groom had rented, because she wanted to spend the rest of the day relaxing with her new husband and a small group of family and friends.
 Another couple chose midday after hiking an hour to the ceremony spot at the foot of a monro.
 The ruins of Duffus Castle provided an amazing location for a 10pm ceremony one August - it was still light when the ceremony began so the bride and groom enjoyed both the sun setting and the full moon rising.

-If using a wedding planner or castle or hotel wedding co-ordinator, they may well suggest a particular start time for your ceremony if you're having a more traditional structure to your day with a sit down wedding meal after your ceremony for a large group of guests - most usual ceremony start times are 2pm or 3pm.
+If using a wedding planner or castle or hotel wedding co-ordinator, they may well suggest a particular start time for your ceremony if you're having a more traditional structure to your day with a sit down wedding meal after your ceremony for a large group of guests - most usual ceremony start times are between 1pm and 3pm.
 Other considerations are time for photographs and speeches, and the start time of your evening reception or ceilidh if you're inviting more people to join you later - you may need to work timings backwards and determine your ceremony start time that way.